shreyabirthare/public_lab2/README.md

     * Explaining the plots by addressing answers to the 4 questions listed in Part 3 (5%)
     * Test cases and test case output (5%)

-Late policy will include 10% of points per day.
-Medical or covid exceptions require advance notice, and should be submitted through pizza (use exceptionRequests folder in pizza).
-Three free late days per group are available for the entire semester - use them wisely and do not use them up for one lab by managing your time well.
+As the late policy, will we deduct 10% per day.
+Medical or COVID exceptions require advanced notice, and should be submitted through Piazza (use the exceptionRequests folder in Piazza).
+Three free late days per group are available for the entire semester.
+Use them wisely and do not use them up for one lab by managing your time well.

 ## References